KippAD/portfolio-project-3/README.md

 All input validation and functionality worked as expected, and no incorrect data types are able to compromise the application and pass through voting.

-The only issues found when testing were related to the color of a warning when deleting a vote being incorrect which was resolved, and also the first bar chart in insights rendering incorrectly.
+The first issue found when testing was related to the color of a warning being incorrect.
+The second more significant problem was the first bar chart in insights rendering incorrectly.
 This second issue is a known bug, although navigating back to the voter portal and then back into insights will load the chart successfully.

 [Back to contents](#contents)